YeasinSE/Mystical-STD/scanner-bearer-infrastructure-node/README.md

   - `Publishing Scanning Events:` Throughout the scanning process, the infrastructure publishes scanning events and messages to Kafka topics, offering real-time visibility into scanning progress and status.

+  - `Notifying Via AWS SQS:` Finally, the infrastructure notifies stakeholders via aws SQS about the completion of the scanning process, providing relevant information and status updates.

 #### `Notification Management:`